james5418/james5418.github.io/index.md

 Hi, I am Peng-Jui (James) Wang!
 {:.lead}

-I am currently pursuing a Master's degree in computer science at the [University of California, San Diego](https://ucsd.edu){:target="_blank" rel="noopener noreferrer"}.
+I am currently a Master's student in Computer Science at the [University of California, San Diego](https://ucsd.edu){:target="_blank" rel="noopener noreferrer"}.
 My expertise lies in backend development, and I possess a keen interest in various technical domains like software systems and mobile technology.

-I have completed three internships in backend engineering, where I developed my skills in designing and building efficient systems.
-These experiences have greatly enhanced my technical expertise and have made me a skilled and competitive professional in the industry.
+With three internships in backend engineering under my belt, I have developed a strong proficiency in designing and building efficient systems.
+These experiences have greatly enhanced my technical prowess and have made me a competitive professional in the industry.

 Additionally, during my undergraduate studies at [National Yang Ming Chiao Tung University](https://www.nycu.edu.tw){:target="_blank" rel="noopener noreferrer"}, I was a research assistant at Professor Yung-Ju Chang’s Mobile and Ubiquitous Interaction Lab.
 In this role, I conducted research focused on mobile notifications and developed intelligent notification systems that enhance smartphone users’ experience of notifications.